David Fonseca

-David Fonseca ([dɐˈvið fõˈsekɐ], born on 14 June 1973, in Leiria) is a Portuguese musician, singer-songwriter and photographer.
+David Fonseca ([dɐˈvið fõˈsekɐ], born on 14 June 1973, in Leiria) is a Portuguese musician, singer-songwriter, and photographer.
 As a musician, he plays several instruments, including acoustic guitar and organ.
 He is recognized for his successful music career as a member of Silence 4 and, since 2003, as a solo artist.
-He is also responsible for the graphic design on his album covers and the art direction on his videoclips.
+He is also responsible for the graphic design of his album covers and the art direction on his video clips.
 Between 2004 and 2006, he was also part of the Humanos tribute project.

 Beginnings

 David Fonseca studied cinema at the Lisbon Theatre and Film School (Escola Superior de Teatro e Cinema) where he attained a bachelor's degree.
 He also attended Escola Superior de Belas Artes de Lisboa between 1992 and 1994.
 David began his professional life as a photographer, working for various fashion catalogues.
 He participated in many exhibitions, both group and individual.
 He also worked in a radio station for a while.
 David Fonseca has dedicated his life to his love of music choosing to become a pop/rock alternative musician.
 He has multiple musical influences such as Sérgio Godinho, Jeff Buckley, The B-52's, Pixies, Roy Orbison, Aphex Twin and Ryan Adams, all of whom had a huge role in his musical creativity and individuality.
-He also mentioned in an interview with radio station "Antena 3" that he has an addiction to the group Yeah Yeah Yeahs.
-David has a son and a daughter from a first marriage.
+He also mentioned in an interview with the radio station "Antena 3" that he has an addiction to the group Yeah Yeah Yeahs.
+David has a son and a daughter from his first marriage.
 On December 27, 2019, married the model, actress, and presenter Ana Sofia Martins.